Online Taxation Changes: Fair or Balanced?

 Why is the status quo changing?

-The removal of anywhere from five percent to 10 percent for sales tax was a boon for ecommerce, but a thorn in the side of brick-and-mortar business everywhere because they believed they were at a competitive disadvantage.
+The removal of anywhere from 5 to 10 percent for sales tax was a boon for ecommerce, but a thorn in the side of brick-and-mortar business everywhere because they believed they were at a competitive disadvantage.

 However, when the economy deteriorated in the late 2000’s and budget holes became big enough to drive an armored truck through, state governments began to look for ways to increase tax revenues.
 At this point in time, ecommerce had grown to be a meaningful percentage of total retail (almost five percent and growth is expected; see fig. 1).